stouffer/EvoGeoModules/manuscript/manuscript.md

 !{relative}

-In \autoref{relative}, we relate the relative (z-score transformed) degree of phylogenetic matching in the local and regional communities.
-The relationship between the two is linear (95% confidence interval for the correlation coefficient $0.914--0.971$).
-This fits with the hypothesis of local networks being assembled by a random sampling from regional networks: in the presence of selection to maintain pairs of species at matching positions in the phylogenies, the local networks should have a higher degree of phylogenetic matching (through the filtering acting against species pairs at dissimilar positions).
+When we compared the relative degree of co-phylogenetic matching in the local and regional communities (\autoref{relative}), we see that the relationship between the two is approximately linear (95% confidence interval for the correlation coefficient $0.914$--$0.971$).
+This fits with the hypothesis of local networks being assembled by a random sampling from regional networks: in the presence of some driver to maintain pairs of species at matching positions in the phylogenies, the local networks should instead have a higher degree of co-phylogenetic matching through a filter that acts against species pairs at dissimilar positions.

 ##Co-phylogenetic matching is predicted by the contribution of interactions